-In the Business C Zone in Tinwald, a setback has been required off State Highway 1, and also a setback on State Highway 77 is required, as a measure of protecting the safety and efficiency of the State Highways.
+In the Business C Zone in Tinwald, a setback has been required to provide sufficient area for car parking off State Highway 1, and also a setback on State Highway 77 is required, as a measure of protecting the safety and efficiency of the State Highways.
 Elsewhere in the Business C Zone a 2m setback is required to provide a minimum area for the establishment of landscaping.